vives-project-xp/GreenhouseLight-Heat/Documentatie/Shade_cloths_Install_Guide/README.md

 #### 2. Connecting the Stepper Motor to the Driver

-- Connect the four wires of the Nema23-02 motor to the driver:
+- Connect the four wires of the SY42STH47-1206A stepmotor to the driver:
   - **A+ and A-**: Connect to the corresponding "A+" and "A-" terminals of the TB6600.
+    A+ --> Red
+    A- --> Bleu

   - **B+ and B-**: Connect to the corresponding "B+" and "B-" terminals of the TB6600.
+    B+ --> Green
+    B- --> Black

 - Verify the correct pin order in the motor's datasheet to prevent a short circuit.

 ---